Legionella in the Real Estate Business

 What is the maximum value for Legionella?
 At which point is a drinking water installation considered to be contaminated?

 The German Drinking Water Ordinance stipulates a technical intervention value of 100 CFUs/100 mL.
-If this is exceeded, measures must be taken in accordance with § 16 paragraph 7 of the Drinking Water Ordinance.
+If this is reached, measures must be taken in accordance with § 51 of the Drinking Water Ordinance.

 Do the residents have to be informed of the results of the Legionella tests?